bftjoe/painisoptional/policy.markdown

 ---
 title: Policy Statement
 author: Joseph Huang
+date: 2014-04-24
 ---

 * Massage therapy at Pain is Optional is for stress management, muscular relaxation, and increased body awareness.
 Pain is Optional does not diagnose conditions.
+Pain is Optional offers Swedish, Deep Tissue, or Active Isolated Stretching during a session, with your choice as to which modality or combination of modalities you prefer.

+## Pricing

+* 60 minutes: $65
+* 75 minutes: $85
+* 90 minutes: $100

 ## Payment